mujeebr/new_repo/readme.md

--- git branch branch_name - you will create a new branch -- git checkout branch_name- to move to a different branch -- git merge branchname -- to merge the branches
+-- git branch branch_name - you will create a new branch -- git checkout branch_name- to move to a different branch -- git merge branchname -- to merge the branches echo. > eda.ipynb -- to creata a new file git push -u origin main - push the code to the central repository